LachlanCourt/rainbowBot/README.md

 ## Authorisation and Command Structure

+All commands are prefixed with `$rain`.
+All commands and arguments are case sensitive.

 Commands are restricted by discord roles specified in the config file.
 There are three levels of authorisation that restrict the moderation and bot management commands, in the format `[[rolesWithHighLevelAuthorisation], [rolesWithModerateLevelAuthorisation], [rolesWithLowLevelAutherisation]]`.
 If a restriction is not specified for a command below, it can be used by anyone in the server.

-All commands are prefixed with `$rain`.
-All commands and arguments are case sensitive.
+A lot of commands are restricted by role name so in order to make the most use of the functionality, be sure to fill this out correctly.

 ## Automated channel creation